paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-103-better-utilization-of-investments-leading-to-development.md

 <a id="section-9671"></a>
 ## § 9671.
 Notifications to be provided by the Corporation
-**(a) In general** Not later than 15 days prior to the Corporation making a financial commitment associated with the provision of support under subchapter II of this title in an amount in excess of $10,000,000, the Chief Executive Officer of the Corporation shall submit to the appropriate congressional committees a report in writing that contains the information required by subsection (b).
+**(a) In general** Not later than 15 days prior to the Corporation making a financial commitment associated with the provision of support under subchapter II of this title in an amount in excess of $20,000,000, the Chief Executive Officer of the Corporation shall submit to the appropriate congressional committees a report in writing that contains the information required by subsection (b).

 **(b) Information required** The information required by this subsection includes—

 (1) the amount of each such financial commitment;

-(2) an identification of the recipient or beneficiary; and
+(2) an identification of the recipient or beneficiary;

-(3) a description of the project, activity, or asset and the development goal or purpose to be achieved by providing support by the Corporation.
+(3) a description of the project, activity, or asset and the Corporation’s impact quotient outlining the development goal or purpose to be achieved by providing support by the Corporation; and

+(4)

+  (A) information relating to whether the Corporation has accepted a creditor status that is subordinate to that of other creditors in the project, activity, or asset; and

+  (B) for all projects, activities, or assets that the Corporation has accepted a creditor status that is subordinate to that of other creditors the Corporation shall include a description of the substantive policy rationale required by [section 9623(b)(12) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section9623/b/12&num=0&edition=prelim) that influenced the decision to accept such a creditor status.

 **(c) Bilateral agreements** The Chief Executive Officer of the Corporation shall notify the appropriate congressional committees not later than 30 days after entering into a new bilateral agreement described in [section 9631(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section9631/a&num=0&edition=prelim).

+### Statutory Notes

+#### Amendments
+2025—Subsec. (a).
+Pub.
+L. 119–60, § 8757(1), substituted “$20,000,000” for “$10,000,000”.

+Subsec. (b)(3).
+Pub.
+L. 119–60, § 8757(2)(B)(i), inserted “the Corporation’s impact quotient outlining” after “asset and”.

+Subsec. (b)(4).
+Pub.
+L. 119–60, § 8757(2)(B)(ii), (C), added par.
+(4).

 <a id="section-9672"></a>
 ## § 9672.
 Limitations and preferences
-**(a) Limitation on support for single entity** No entity receiving support from the Corporation under subchapter II of this chapter may receive more than an amount equal to 5 percent of the Corporation’s maximum contingent liability authorized under [section 9633 of this title](./chapter-103-better-utilization-of-investments-leading-to-development.md#section-9633).
+**(a) Limitation on support for single entity** No entity receiving support from the Corporation under subchapter II of this chapter may receive more than an amount equal to 2.5 percent of the Corporation’s maximum contingent liability authorized under [section 9633 of this title](./chapter-103-better-utilization-of-investments-leading-to-development.md#section-9633).

 **(b) Preference for support for projects sponsored by United States persons**